BlueBrain/SSCxEModelExamples/README.rst

 .. image:: figures/pipeline.png

 Figure illustrating all steps of the pipeline in detail.
+The pipeline consists of four steps: (1) feature extraction, (2) optimization, (3) validation, and (4) generalization.

 1. E-feature extraction
 ~~~~~~~~~~~~~~~~~~~~~~~